 And finally, Incandescent Bulb has between 1000 Hours of Lifespan

 Last few years, LED performance has changed the lighting technology with its market.
-Because, Generating Electricity by using Oil, Gas, Coal is becoming expensive and it also creating bad impact on nature.
+Because, Generating Electricity by using Oil, Gas, Coal is becoming expensive and it also creates a bad impact on nature.
 In this post, I will talk about the history of LED with the future of lighting technology.

 History of LED Light:

 LEDs or Light Emitting Diodes are the first growing advancing lighting technologies that are available today.
-LED is famous for the highly efficient, long lasting and environmentally friendly.
+LED is famous for its highly efficient, long-lasting and environmentally friendly.
 LED lighting technology takes more than 100 years to come to this position.
-In the meantime a lot of things happened in history that you may don’t know.
+In the meantime, a lot of things happened in history that you may don’t know.

 First in the year of 1907, A British experimenter in the Marconi Labs, Henry Joseph Round first time noticed that when a potential of 10V is applied to carborundum (Silicon Carbide) crystal them it emits kind of yellowish light.
 After that, it was first investigated and propose a working theory by Oleg Vladimirovich Losev and he was from Russia.

 Then in the year of 1927, Oleg Losev published a paper “Luminous Carborundum Detector and Detection Effect and Oscillations with Crystals“.
-After for decades there was no progress was made for different reasons.
+After decades there was no progress was made for different reasons.

 In 1955, Rubin Braunstein was working in Radio Corporation of America and he was reported that some simple diodes emit kind of infrared light when it connected to a current.